 - An application on your computer is buggy and is causing a memory leak.

-- Right-click on My Computer and go to Properties.
+- Right-click on This PC and go to Properties.

-- Click on the Advanced tab (or Advanced system settings link if you are using Windows 7 or Vista) and then click on the Settings button in the Performance section.
+- Click on the Settings button in the Performance section.

 - A new window will open.
 Go to the Advanced tab.